-The Stop Child Abuse in Residential Programs for Teens Act, H.R.
-3060 would hold these residential programs accountable to a set of minimum health and safety standards and crack down on offenders who try to move abusive facilities across state lines by requiring all states to improve their licensing and oversight processes.
+HB 3024, The Stop Child Abuse in Residential Programs for Teens Act, would hold these residential programs accountable to a set of minimum health and safety standards and crack down on offenders who try to move abusive facilities across state lines by requiring all states to improve their licensing and oversight processes.

 The bill would also require treatment programs to publicly disclose their licensing status and any history of violations.

 Schiff first introduced his bill in 2015.
 At that time, it was HB 3060.

 “Without stronger federal regulation and oversight, programs that engage in abusive practices will continue to slip through the cracks, leaving behind traumatized and abused children and families,” Schiff said in a press release.

 Here are the health and safety standards Schiff’s bill would require:

 - Prohibit programs from using anything other than safe and evidence-based treatment — meaning any form of junk science such as “conversion therapy” or electric shock would be banned